Or04/Employee-management-app/README.md

 # Employee-management-app

-*** ngrok and Expo needed: please add the ngrok forwarding url (Referred to Local Host 3000) in all of the screen files Before running. https://ngrok.com/
+*** ngrok and Expo needed: please add the ngrok forwarding url (Referred to Local Host 3000) in all of the screens files Before running.

+https://ngrok.com/

 clone the code and update the ngrok forwarding url, then: